Here you’ll find answers to frequently asked questions about stem cell donation.

 It is possible for a patient to find multiple potential matches.
 However, that information is known only to the patient’s doctor and not to us.
 The doctor will select the best donor based on how close the HLA match is, as well as the donor's age, sex, size, health history, availability and other factors.
 If you are contacted as a potential match but not selected for donation, we will inform you.
 You will remain in the database to be available for other patients in need.

 WHAT MAKES A GOOD MATCH?

 On being identified as a match for a patient, you may withdraw from making a donation, at short notice, for personal or other reasons.
 Please note that we respect your decision, regardless.
-However, if you withdraw your commitment shortly before the actual transplantation, the doctors would have already initiated the patient’s preparation phase for the stem cell transplantation and at this point in time, the patient cannot survive without the transfer of your stem cells.
+However, if you withdraw your commitment shortly before the actual transplantation, the doctors would have already initiated the patient’s preparation phase for the blood stem cell transplantation and at this point in time, the patient cannot survive without the transplantation of your blood stem cells.

 CAN A REGISTERED POTENTIAL DONOR EXIT THE REGISTRY?

-We urge you to consider the commitment you make to save a life, before you sign up with DKMS-BMST.
-If, however, for health or other personal reasons, you wish to exit the DKMS-BMST, you need to inform us in writing so that we can remove your details from the registry.
+We urge you to consider the commitment you make to potentially save a life, before you sign up with DKMS-BMST.
+If, however, for health or other personal reasons, you wish to exit the DKMS-BMST, you will need to inform us in writing so that we can remove your details from the registry.
 Your decision will in no way affect the services you may receive from DKMS-BMST in the future.

 Is an HIV test performed at the same time that a person is added to the DKMS-BMST database?